-Mount Rushmore is spectacular.
+Mount Rushmore National Memorial is spectacular.
 It is an impressive feat of art and engineering set in one of the most beautiful parts of our nation.
 It stirred feelings of patriotism and reverence in me to a degree that I did not expect.

 After leaving the parking area, visitors enter a wide long plaza with a view of Mount Rushmore at the end.
 A display of flags from every U.S. state flanks both sides of the plaza.
 Lots of seating can be found just past the gift shop for viewing the monument, or the stage and amphitheater below.
 Stairs on each side of the plaza lead to the amphitheater.